When Work Stress Keeps Returning, It’s Usually a Signal

 This doesn’t mean you’re weak or doing something wrong.

-Stress is often a signal — a sign that demands, expectations, or pressure have started to exceed what’s sustainable, given your role, personality, and working conditions.
+In many cases, stress is a signal — a sign that demands, expectations, or pressure have started to exceed what’s sustainable for you, given your role, personality, and working conditions.

 Before trying to “fix” stress, it helps to understand what it’s responding to — and to regain enough clarity to decide what actually deserves attention.